The Bible (band): Second reformation (2011–present)

 The various members of The Bible maintained contact over the following decade-and-a-half.
 During this time Hewerdine continued his solo career and worked with Eddi Reader, while MacColl played with David Gray and Kathryn Williams.

 In late 2011, The Bible reunited for two concerts (at the ABC 1/2 in Glasgow on 29 September and The Grand in Clapham, London on 30 September) to promote the new Red Grape Records reissue of Walking the Ghost Back Home.
 In addition to the promotional dates, they also announced that they were working on new material.

 In 2013, Eureka was reissued for its 25th anniversary by Cherry Red Records as a double disc, including B-sides and different mixes.
 The Bible played two dates in promotion at the Islington Assembly Hall (1 March) and The Met in Bury (15 March), with an unavailable Dave Larcombe now replaced on drums by Martyn Barker (Shriekback, King Swamp) and with former Dream Academy member Kate St John playing saxophones and accordion.
 A live album recorded at the Bury gig was scheduled for later in the year but has not yet been released.
 The concerts saw the debut of two new Bible songs, 'Money Spider' and 'Static'.
-The band are currently recording a fourth album in intermittent sessions "as and when schedules allow".
+The band were said to be recording a fourth album in 2013, in intermittent sessions "as and when schedules allow".

-The band recently performed a 30th Anniversary concert – originally scheduled for September 2016, but cancelled, the concert took place on 27 January 2017 at Under the Bridge in Fulham.
+The band performed a 30th Anniversary concert – originally scheduled for September 2016, but cancelled; the concert took place on 27 January 2017 at Under the Bridge in Fulham.